How to Turn a Bad Real Estate Investment Into a Good One

 • Cost of necessary repairs

-• Timeframe to get property “rent-ready”
+• Time it takes to get property “rent-ready”

 • Cost of ongoing maintenance

-Investor Tip: The above factors will help investors estimate expenses, related to both upfront renovations and ongoing maintenance, and more accurately determine if it is a good, cash flowing real estate investment.
+Investor Tip: The above factors will help investors estimate expenses related to both upfront renovations and ongoing maintenance and, more accurately, determine if it is a good, cash-flowing real estate investment.

 Excellent Property Management

 A real estate investment is only as good as the property management.
 Finding a great property manager is worth their weight in gold.
-And property management expenses are tax deductible for rental property owners.
+Property management expenses are tax deductible for rental property owners.
 So, if you are thinking about managing the rental yourself, consider paying someone else to handle the following:

 Excellent Property Management

-• Find quality tenants
+• Finding quality tenants

-• Keep property filled
+• Keeping property filled

-• Collect rent
+• Collecting rent

-• Repairs
+• Managing Repairs

 • Day-to-day maintenance